GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 The main originality of our approach lies in the perceptually motivated objective.
 The agent should be trained to navigate to the optimal location regarding the #acr("ASR") performance.
 Naturally, the reward function should be a decreasing function, $f: [0, 1] -> RR$, of the #acr("WER") metric so that the highest reward would correspond to the lowest possible #acr("WER").
-For now, we assume having access to an oracle cost function $C: cal(S) -> [0, 1]$ that maps each possible state to a score.
+For now, we assume having access to an oracle cost function $C: cal(S) -> RR_+$ that maps each possible state to a score.
 It quantifies how desirable it is to be in this specific state.
 Although we experiment with extra formulation for $C$, the original task's cost is #wer-cost, the estimated average #acr("WER") that the #acr("ASR") would yield if the agent were standing at this position.
 The practical implementation of this mapping will be discussed later in @sec:rl:method:wer_maps.